-- what is to be procured;
+- · what is to be procured;

-- timelines to be achieved;
+- · timelines to be achieved;

 - budget constraints and cost management;

 - an analysis of the market capability;

-- the approach for engaging the market; and
+- · the approach for engaging the market; and

-- implications associated with each potential option.
+- · implications associated with each potential option.

-To meet the requirements of the project procurement strategy, the project manager requests pricing for any nonstock materials and sub-contractor costs through the procurement manager.
+To meet the requirements of the project procurement strategy, the project estimator requests pricing for any non-stock materials and sub-contractor costs through the procurement manager via the Project Manager.
+Stock material pricing is maintained within SAP ECP.

-3.3.6 RESOURCING STRATEGY & ORGANISATION STRUCTURE
+4.3.6 RESOURCING STRATEGY & ORGANISATION STRUCTURE

-The Project manager makes an assessment of the resourcing requirements of the project in consultation with the Construction Manager and Resource Planner.
+The Project Estimator makes an assessment of the resourcing requirements of the project in consultation with the Project Manager, Construction Manager and Resource Planner.
 A decision is made on the required mix of skill sets, including civil, which will form the basis of the estimate.
 When internal labour is utilised on projects, effort is made to schedule the resources in such a way to efficiently optimises costs.

-3.3.7 RISK ASSESSMENT
+4.3.7 RISK ASSESSMENT